How to use Excel as a Drawing Tool

 Right-click the picture or shape...

-To make the image thinner or taller — left-click to select the image, then left-click and drag one of the white circles that appears in the middle of each edge of the shape.
+2) To manually resize, NOT keeping proportional ratio: left-click to select the image, then left-click and drag one of the white circles that appear in the middle of each edge of the shape.

 Bookmark = resetPictureSize